soamisodoi012/nutriguide-ai/README.md

 - **⚠️ Allergy Awareness**: Automatically exclude meals containing ingredients you're allergic to.
 - **📊 Interactive Meal Database**: Browse a curated database of meals with full nutritional information.
 - **📈 Learning System**: The system learns from your feedback to provide better recommendations over time.
-- **🐳 Dockerized Deployment**: Fully containerized with Docker for easy development and production deployment.
-- **🚀 CI/CD Ready**: GitHub Actions workflow for automated testing and deployment.

 ## 🏗️ Architecture